dfelinto/blender-manual/manual/physics/soft_body/exterior_forces.rst

    When you paint the values in vertex-groups (using :guilabel:`WeightPaint` mode), you can use the :guilabel:`G Min` and :guilabel:`G Max` to fine-tune (clamp) the weight values.
 The lowest vertex-weight (blue) will become :guilabel:`G Min`, the highest value (red) becomes :guilabel:`G Max` (please note that the blue-red color scale may be altered by User Preferences).

-.. admonition:: For now all is applied to single vertices
+.. tip:: For now all is applied to single vertices
-   :class: nicetip

    For now we have discussed vertex movement independent of each other, similar to particles.
 Every object without :guilabel:`Goal` would collapse completely if a non uniform force is applied.
 Now we will move to the next step, the forces that keep the structure of the object and make the Soft Body to a real Body.